DrewNaylor/guinget/docs/readmes/readme-v0.1.3-alpha.txt

 4. Wait until the package list cache has been updated and the package details have been loaded.
 This may take a bit.

-5. Mark the packages as you wish by right-clicking or double-clicking on them and selecting what you want them to be marked as from the "Action" submenu (either install or "do nothing"/ignore for now).
+5. Mark the packages as you wish by right-clicking or double-clicking on them and selecting what you want them to be marked as using the "Action: (action)" items (either install or "do nothing"/ignore for now).
+For example, to mark a package to install, double-click on it and select "Action: Install".

-You can also mark packages from the "Selected packages>Action" menu, or by opening the package's combobox/dropdown in the "Action" column (may require a few clicks).
+You can also mark packages from the "Selected packages" menu, or by opening the package's combobox/dropdown in the "Action" column (may require a few clicks).
 This combobox/dropdown can also be activated by moving over to it with the arrow keys and pressing "space", though sometimes I have a bit of issue with this.

 Each version of a package is listed as a separate package for now.
 I want to have it be like Synaptic where you open a different window to choose a different version of a package.

 Search:
 Searching is available, so you can use the search box to make finding packages faster.
-At the moment, you'll have to manually clear the search box (either with `Backspace` or `Escape`) and search again to get back to the non-filtered package list.
 If you're showing the sidebar, you can double-click or press `Enter` on the `All` item at the top of the search terms list.

-You can also search for all packages containing a specific package's ID using `Search for last-selected ID`, either from the package context menu, or from the `Selected packages` menu.
+You can also search for all packages containing a specific package's ID using `Search for package ID`, either from the package context menu, or from the `Selected packages` menu.

-After searching, you can use the `Tab` key to focus the package list again, although this may take several `Tab`s if the sidebar is shown.
+After searching, you can press `Ctrl+F` a second time to focus the package list again.

 By default, searches are re-done after updating the package list, although you can turn this off from the `Options` window under `Package list>Search options...`; uncheck `Re-run search after cache update` and click `OK`.

 6. Once you've marked your packages, you can apply them by opening the "Apply changes" dialog, either from the toolbar or from the "Package list" menu.

-7. guinget doesn't support batch installs (or uninstalls, but uninstalls aren't supported by winget yet, either) yet, so you'll have to either press "Enter" or double-click on each package entry in the list when you want to start installing it.
+7. guinget supports batch installs, so you can just click the "Confirm changes" button when ready.
+If you want to install packages one at a time, either press "Enter" or double-click on each package entry in the list when you want to start installing it.

 ----------------------------------
 CONTACT AND COPYRIGHT/LICENSING